wmarshall484/DSI_LECTURES_2/data-products/miles_erickson/flask.md

 ## Web application
   * Web application is a client–server software which is run in a web browser.
-  * Developing web application is simplified by frameworks such as Django, Ruby on Rails or Symfony.
+  * Developing web application is simplified by frameworks such as Ruby on Rails, Django (Python), or Ember.js.
 ![Web application](images/webapp.png)